AI Traffic Attribution: How to Track Visitors from ChatGPT, Perplexity & Gemini

 AI traffic attribution is essential for measuring earned media ROI in the AI search era.
 Research shows 82-89% of AI citations come from earned media—third-party publications like Forbes, TechCrunch, and industry outlets.

 When your brand is mentioned in earned media, and that placement drives AI traffic to your site, you can now measure it.
 This closes the loop on earned media investment and proves ROI in ways traditional PR metrics never could.
+Understanding earned media ROI becomes quantifiable when you can track AI search traffic.

 The Earned Media Connection